top of page

 In the morning, I went to the churchyard, where I enjoyed my morning coffee.
 People were waiting for the morning liturgy, which signified the end of the celebration.
 The liturgy was conducted by Father Minas, as Tristomo lies in his parish, and after the liturgy communion bread was distributed, together with loukoumades, honey and ouzo.
 Those who had gathered now started making their way back by boat to Diafani, which ferried them back in shifts.

-The festival of Michael the Archangel at Tristomo, Olympos, Karpathos, by photographer George Tatakis
+Dancing the pano choros in the church courtyard at the festival of Michael the Archangel at Tristomo, Olympos, Karpathos, Greece.
+Black and white photography by George Tatakis

 Dancing the pano choros in the church courtyard